orgvue2/gizmocookbook/chapter2/aggregators.md

 You want to calculate total amount paid out as bonuses.

 ### Solution
-Specify the collection and add an aggregator, e.g. ‘sum’.
+Specify the collection and add an aggregator, e.g. `sum`.

 ```
 nodes().currentbonus.sum